Huga22118/FreeWeapons-Old/README.md

 # Free Weapons For GTA III (Completed)
 Welcome to My First Repositories on III Branch, these are Plugins for GTAIII where you can get weapons by press a button.

-but it's WIP, to try this mod you need to clone this repository by download the repository or use Git Bash.
+to try this mod you need to clone this repository by download the repository or use Git Bash.

 # Added Weapons
 - AK47